Would you like to get paid to do online writing jobs on a part time basis?

 They expect articles to be at least 1,000 words and prefer that you pitch them first.

 To achieve this goal, they are looking for people with unusual and interesting ideas to write for their blog.
-They are especially interested in articles that come in the form of detailed stories with numbers, strategies, and tips.
+They are especially interested in stories based on first-hand experience on topics of interest to women entrepreneurs.

 If you’re a mum looking for a part time writing job, you should consider writing for The Healthy Mummy: if your article is a good fit and gets accepted, you could earn up to $100 per article.